 Before concluding, let us spend a few words on the importance of international cooperation.
-As we have shown, unconventional policies lead to higher welfare for the union as a whole.
+As we have shown, anti-fragmentation policies lead to higher welfare for the union as a whole.
 But what about their impact on welfare in individual countries?

-Unsurprisingly, capital-flight countries benefit from the net transfers received under the unconventional monetary programs.
+Unsurprisingly, capital-flight countries benefit from the net transfers received under the antifragmentation monetary programs.
 However, this is not the case for safe-haven countries.
-In fact, net public outflows represent a loss of income for them.
+In fact, net public outflows represent a loss of monetary income for them.
 Moreover, during self-fulfilling crises safe-haven countries benefit from inflows of cheap foreign capital.
-Unconventional monetary interventions reduce, or even eliminate, this additional source of income.
+Anti-fragmentation monetary interventions reduce, or even eliminate, this additional source of income.

-To be fair, safe-haven countries benefit from the lower inflation associated with unconventional monetary interventions.
-Hence, a narrow focus on pecuniary aspects gives an incomplete picture of the effect of unconventional monetary programs on welfare.
-In practice, however, the net impact of unconventional policies on welfare in safe-haven countries is likely to be negative.
-Indeed, we have maintained this assumption throughout the paper (see footnote 7).
+To be fair, safe-haven countries benefit from the lower inflation associated with anti-fragmentation monetary interventions.
+Hence, a narrow focus on pecuniary aspects gives an incomplete picture of the effect of anti-fragmentation monetary programs on welfare.
+In practice, however, the net impact of anti-fragmentation policies on welfare in safe-haven countries is likely to be negative.
+Indeed, we have maintained this assumption throughout the paper (see footnote 8).

-This observation points toward the importance of international cooperation for a successful implementation of unconventional monetary programs.
-Ex-ante, that is before capital has been internationally allocated, all the countries of the union would agree on the kind of unrestricted unconventional interventions described in Section 5.1.
-But, if a self-fulfilling crisis actually occurs, ex-post safe-haven countries are likely to oppose the use of unconventional policies by the central bank.
+This observation points toward the importance of international cooperation for a successful implementation of anti-fragmentation monetary programs.
+Ex-ante, that is before capital has been internationally allocated, all the countries of the union would agree on the kind of unrestricted anti-fragmentation interventions described in Section 5.1.
+But, if a self-fulfilling crisis actually occurs, ex-post safe-haven countries are likely to oppose the use of anti-fragmentation policies by the central bank.
 Our model thus suggests that financial fragmentation, at least of the kind described in this paper, is the outcome of lack of cooperation among countries member of the monetary union.
-Absence of cooperation, in fact, leads to an unequal distribution of the burden of adjustment during times in which fundamentals deteriorate.
+Absence of cooperation, in fact, leads to an unequal distribution of the burden of adjustment during times in which fundamentals deteriorate.28